danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 In the previous chapters, we have worked with different objects such as geometric shapes like ellipses, rectangles and polygons.
 You can apply different attributes to these objects, such as color, size and position, and additionally objects can exhibit certain behaviors such as movement, animation and rotation (as seen in Chapter 3 — InfiniteLoops, and Chapter 4 — DataCapture).
 These geometric objects use functions that are already built-in within `p5.js` as a set of pre-defined arguments and attributes.
 In this chapter, we will work on constructing our own objects, attributes and behaviors, that represent aspects of the real world.
 There is a process of abstraction here, because physical objects need to be translated into the idea of an object, and in doing this certain details and contextual information is inevitably left out.
 We will return to this issue later.

-Abstraction is one of the key concepts of Object-Oriented Programming (OOP), a model of programming in which programs are organized around data, or objects, rather than functions and logic.
-The main goal is to handle an object's complexity by abstracting certain details and representing a concrete model.
+Abstraction is one of the key concepts of Object-Oriented Programming (OOP), a model of programming in which programs are organized around data, or objects, rather than functions and logic.[^history] The main goal is to handle an object's complexity by abstracting certain details and representing a concrete model.
 Beatrice Fazi and Matthew Fuller discuss the wider significance of this and the relations between concrete and abstracted computation: "Computation not only abstracts from the world in order to model and represent it; through such abstractions, it also partakes in it".[^Fazi] If we recall the previous chapter and the many examples of data capture and gamification, it becomes clear that computation can begin to shape certain behaviours and actions.
 In other words, objects in OOP are not only about negotiating with the real world as a form of realism and representation, nor the functions and logic that compose the objects, but the wider relations and "interactions between and with the computational".[^Fuller]

 Indeed, abstraction exists at many different layers and scales of computing.
 At the lowest level of abstraction, the flow of information is stored, processed and represented in the form of binary (base 2 number system) numbers — zeros and ones.[^binary] In other words, the way we understand all multimedia formats (whether texts, images, video or sound) is quite different from how a computer understands them as data, or more precisely as binary numbers, including pixels, color values and waveforms.
 In this way, we can move from low-level abstraction in the form of machine code and the switching of electric circuits to high-levels of abstraction such as the graphical user interface or the programming language `p5.js` that we use in the book.